 How Can Airlines Use Advanced RFID Technology to Track Equipment & Parts?

-“On the logistics side of the house, that was kind of self-serving, but a very easy [usecase] to track parts.
-[The solution] ties into the tool system knowing where the parts are, such as the circuit breaker collars.
+After that initial successful use case, Delta expanded RFID to other logistics issues, such as tool tracking.
+Ken Lorow explains, “On the logistics side of the house, [RFID] was a very easy [use case] to track parts.
+[The Descartes solution] ties into the tool system knowing where the parts are, such as the circuit breaker collars.
 If you lose one, you're able to use RFID to locate it.
-And so that's lockout tag out.
-Kanban are expendable material, and it matters when we have a big $200,000 computer and you need to know where it is.
-That's great, but a 50-cent washer could also cause an aircraft to be delayed.
-Every part is critical to the operation of an airplane.
-If you don't have that 50-cent washer, that matters also, and that could cause a shut down or cause a delay.”
+Every part is critical to the operation… and could cause a shutdown or delay.”

-“Also, for Kanban, there's a bin flag that allows you to flip a flag that says I need to order these parts.
-In the past, you'd have to go around, write them on a piece of paper, say I'm out of this, and then go order it.
+“There's a bin flag that allows you to order parts.
+In the past, you'd have to go around, write them on a piece of paper, and then go order.
 This was upgraded to barcode scans, but if there wasn't a human to do these barcode scans, then you could be without parts for a long time.”

-“Now, with RFID, you can walk in a room, and in 30-seconds to 2-minutes, depending on the size of that area, [the technology] automatically orders the parts, gets those parts back into the pipeline, and gets them on-site a lot faster.”
+“Now, with RFID, you can walk in a room, and in 30 seconds to 2 minutes, depending on the size of that area, [the technology] automatically orders the parts, gets those parts back into the pipeline, and on-site a lot faster.”

 How Can RFID & Bluetooth Low Energy (BLE) Technology Work Together?

-“We work together as a partnership, and we have a very good community in the RFID space around the Descartes ASD product.
-It's the shared knowledge that we have amongst our teams that works so well for us.
-In the future, there's so many opportunities ahead of us, whether it's engine shop tracking, component shop tracking, engine stand tracking, or BLE— it’s exciting for us for future use cases.”
+“We work together as a partnership, and we have a very good community in the RFID space.
+It is the shared knowledge that we have among our teams that works so well for us.
+There are so many opportunities ahead of us, whether it's engine shop tracking, component shop tracking, engine stand tracking, or BLE— it’s exciting for us for future use cases.”

 About Delta Airlines